trueautomation/ta-docs/docs/project-setup.md

     4.2.
 If the directory is not empty.
 TrueAutomation app will confirm the technology with you.

-    > E.g.: We detected that your project is based on Java.
+    > We detected that your project is based on Java.
 Please confirm that (y/n).

-    > E.g.: We detected that your project is based on Capybara.
+    > We detected that your project is based on Capybara.
 Please confirm that (y/n).

     If the technology was detected correctly, please enter `y` and you will be prompted to the next step.

     If the technology was detected in a wrong way, please enter `n`.
-The initialization will be aborted.
+TrueAutomation client will confirm the technology with you.
 Please let us know at [team@trueautomation.io](mailto:team@trueautomation.io) about such case and we will look into it ASAP.

 5. You will be asked whether you have a project created at your TrueAutomation account.
 This is needed to make the most of TrueAutomation experience.